Back-to-School Health Checklist

 It may seem like summer just started, but school days are right around the corner.
 While kids try to squeeze the last bit of fun and freedom out of summer, parents are busy shopping for notebooks, new clothes, and shoes.
 In the rush to get ready, don’t forget to add a few health-related items to your Back-to-School Health Checklist.

 Get a Check-Up

-Before school starts, get a physical for your child.
+Before school starts, get a physical and pediatric wellness visit for your child.
 Start by finding the right healthcare provider for you and your child.
 Seeing the same doctor not only builds a trusting relationship, but also helps document growth and development.

 Make Sure They’re Up to Date on Immunizations

 Vaccinations save children from unnecessary pain, illness, and death.
 That’s why all 50 states require school-aged children to be immunized against various diseases.
 You can find out what immunizations are necessary by viewing this handy guide provided by the Children and Hoosier Immunization and Registry Program.
 To get shots, contact your physician or visit an immunization clinic.

 While not required, an annual flu shot can help protect your child from getting the flu or at least help lessen its severity.
 Millions of children throughout the U.S. miss school every year due to the flu.
 It’s best to get your entire family immunized before October, which is typically when flu season begins.

 While some schools may provide basic vision tests, it’s a good idea to have your child visit an eye specialist.
 Many children don’t even realize they have vision problems, but a professional exam can help determine if there are issues and can set a course of action, including eyeglasses.